 Covered services Care we provide benefits for, as described in this brochure.

-Custodial care

-Means care which can be provided by a layperson, which does not require the continuing attention of trained medical or paramedical personnel, and which has no significant relation to treatment of a medical condition.
+Custodial care Means care which can be provided by a layperson, which does not require the continuing attention of trained medical or paramedical personnel, and we make our determination and notify you of the decision.